Cocoon (Catfish and the Bottlemen song)

 "Cocoon" is the fifth single by Welsh indie rock band Catfish and the Bottlemen.
 The song was included on their debut studio album, The Balcony.
 The single was released on 15 September 2014.
 The single did not contain a B-side.

 Cocoon was written about Van’s on and off girlfriend Nyree Waters.

-An acoustic version of the song was featured in the FIFA 15 and FIFA 23 video game soundtracks.
-This replaces 'but fuck it' with 'forget it', which also applies to the radio edit.
+The radio edit of the song was featured in the FIFA 15 and FIFA 23 video game soundtracks.
+This replaces 'but fuck it' with 'forget it'.
+The song was also available on Rock Band 4 as a downloadable track.